Brucephalus/Textbooks/Prosocial.md

 People watch what you _repeat_, not what you say.
 If you break once, but hold ten times, trust can grow.
 If you fold once, then twice, then again—it _erodes_.
 Consistency creates reputation.
 And reputation isn’t just what people think of you.
 It’s the _shadow of your actions_—the signal you broadcast to allies, to enemies, to your future self.
 And the man who’s known for not folding?
 That’s the man others want beside them when it gets dark.

 When you don’t fold, you keep more than just dignity.
 You keep direction.
 You keep alignment.
 You keep _access to yourself_.
 And that might cost you things in the short term—comfort, popularity, convenience—but over time, it gives you something rarer: _a spine that doesn’t snap under pressure_.
 And in a world of bendable men, that kind of man becomes legend.

-Expansion of Topic **8.2.1.1 Recognizing Bait Behavior** results in meaningful, non-speculative substance and is within scope.

 ### 8.2 The Power of Walking Away